-- Reasons for no: Monthly reports for both borrower and lender activity help lenders evaluate their fill rate and borrowers to refine their Custom Holdings groups.
-Reports provided in quote and comma-delimited format.
+- Reasons for no: Monthly reports for both borrower and lender activity help lenders evaluate their fill rate and borrowers to refine their custom holdings groups.
+Reports are provided in quote and comma-delimited formats.

-- Lender report: Lender fill rates and average turnaround time for a period of time you specify.
+- Lender report: Create reports to track lender fill rates and average turnaround time for a period of time you specify.

-- Monthly activity: Print report of borrowing-to-lending ratio, filled versus unfilled requests, average monthly turnaround time for receiving items and more.
+- Monthly activity: Print a report of your borrowing-to-lending ratio, filled versus unfilled requests, average monthly turnaround time for receiving items and more.

 These reports are available as part of an OCLC ILL subscription.